team-citrus/engine/docs/tech.md

 For graphics, Vulkan is the primary API.
 OpenGL should be supported for systems without Vulkan support.
-Both will also use GLFW and GLM to make all of our lives easier.
+Both will also use GLM to make all of our lives easier.

 For physics, things are split.
 For 2D physics, box2d.